Year 12 English as an Additional Language Units 3 and 4

 Who is it for?

 EAL Units 3 and 4 is a Year 12 English course for students who are eligible to complete EAL as an alternative to the mainstream English course.
 Student eligibility is determined by the VCAA and this is managed by the home school.
-A student may be eligible for EAL status if they meet both of the following criteria.
+A student may be eligible for EAL status if they meet the following criteria.

-Criteria for EAL status |
+Criteria for EAL status.

 *The period of seven years is to be calculated cumulatively over the student’s whole life.
 The calculation of time spent in Australia is made from the date of last arrival plus any previous periods of time spent in Australia or any predominantly English-speaking country.
 Time spent out of Australia during school holidays should be included in the accumulation towards the seven years because there would have been no disruption to education during these periods.